 men and women be born again'" 4 Three wise men

 announced his birth.
 His followers ate cakes of wheat which symbolized his body.
 Many

-sayings associated with Osiris were taken over into the Bible.
+sayings associated with Osiris were copied into the Bible with minimal alteration.
 These include:

 ||23rd Psalm: an appeal to Osiris as the good Shepherd to lead believers through the

 valley of the shadow of death and to green pastures and still waters.

 ||Lord's Prayer: "O amen, who art in heaven..."

 ||Many parables that are attributed to Jesus.

 Worship of Osiris, and celebration of his DEC-25 birth, spread to many places in the Roman Empire by the end of the 1st

 century BCE.
 This worship continues today among followers of Kemetism -- a Neopagan revival of ancient Egyptian religions.